The Role of Deductive and Inductive Reasoning in Large Language Models: Introduction

-We validate the effectiveness of the DID method on established benchmarks such as AIW and MR-GSM8K \citep{wei2022emergent, cobbe2021training}, as well as our custom dataset, Holiday Puzzle, which includes tasks about holiday date calculations.
-By leveraging DID’s hybrid prompt strategy, we observe significant improvements in both solution accuracy and reasoning quality, achieved without imposing substantial computational overhead.
-These results demonstrate the efficacy of DID in addressing the limitations of current LLM approaches.
-This work provides the following key contributions:
+To address these challenges, we propose the De-In-Ductive (DID) method, a novel approach that enhances LLM reasoning by integrating both inductive and deductive reasoning processes within the prompt construction framework.
+Unlike previous methods that focus on expanding output exploration, DID takes an input-centric approach inspired by Test-Time Training techniques, strategically investing in input structuring to enable more efficient reasoning.
+The DID framework incorporates two key innovations: problem complexity evaluation and dynamic reasoning adjustment.
+For problem complexity evaluation, we introduce a dual-metric system that considers both the Littlestone dimension (measuring structural problem complexity) and information entropy (quantifying instance problem complexity) of problems, enabling precise assessment of task difficulty and guiding decomposition strategy.

-\begin{itemize} \item We introduce a De-In-Ductive (DID) methodology that integrates both inductive and deductive reasoning within LLM prompt construction.
-This dynamic approach addresses key limitations of static prompt structures, enhancing the model's reasoning flexibility and adaptability.
+Grounded in cognitive science models of human reasoning, DID implements a hybrid approach that mirrors human cognitive strategies.
+The method operates in two phases: first, it employs inductive reasoning to derive general rules from specific instances, progressively increasing problem complexity while maintaining similar Littlestone dimension; then, it applies deductive reasoning to solve particular problems, where the dynamic reasoning adjustment mechanism leverages problem complexity assessment to adaptively control the reasoning chain length and decomposition granularity.

-\item Through empirical evaluations, we demonstrate that the DID method significantly enhances the adaptability and efficiency of LLMs across a diverse set of complex tasks.
-Moreover, DID improves solution accuracy and reasoning quality without incurring substantial computational overhead.
+We validate DID's effectiveness on established benchmarks including AIW and MR-GSM8K \citep{nezhurina2024alice, zeng2023mr}, as well as our custom Holiday Puzzle dataset focusing on holiday date calculations.
+As shown in Figure~\ref{fig:results}, our empirical results demonstrate notable improvements in both solution accuracy and reasoning quality, achieving 70.3\% accuracy on AIW (compared to 62.2\% for ToT) while maintaining lower computational costs (\$0.0031 vs \$0.0038 per case).
+This work makes the following key contributions: